Introduction to the Health Care Industry

 · The three biggest causes of death in the U.S. are heart disease, cancer and stroke.
 Nearly one-fourth of America’s annual health expenditures go for treatment of these three killers.

-· While only a relatively modest amount of money is spent on preventive medicine and health education, about 70% of health care funds are spent on chronic disease.
+· Only a relatively modest amount of money is spent on preventive medicine and health education.
+The vast majority of health care funds are spent on the treatment of chronic diseases as well as end-of-life care for dying patients.

 Source: Plunkett Research, Ltd.